Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 Legitimate administrative or automated activity may trigger this detection and should be reviewed.

+### Analyst Response Guidance

+When this rule triggers:

+- Review associated logs for supporting indicators
+- Validate whether the activity is expected or anomalous
+- Investigate related processes, users, or network activity
+- Escalate if indicators of compromise are confirmed

 ### Detection Rule 2: Brute Force Login Activity

 #### Description